Easy Homemade Cinnamon Raisin Bagels

 So this dough is thick, dense, and very well-floured, perfect for newer bread makers who aren’t used to handling sticky dough.

-Make the dough and put it in a bowl and wait about two hours for it to grow.
+Make the dough and put it in a bowl and wait about 2 hours for it to grow.

 The photos were taken about 2am, when I do my best bread-making.